By the end of this section, you will be able to:

 But the federal government cannot enforce the CSA on its own; it relies on the states’ help.
 And while Congress has decided not to prosecute patients using marijuana for medical reasons, it has not waived the Justice Department’s right to prosecute recreational use.

+Direct democracy also opens the door to special interests funding personal projects.
 Any group can create an organization to spearhead an initiative or referendum.
 And because the cost of collecting signatures can be high in many states, signature collection may be backed by interest groups or wealthy individuals wishing to use the initiative to pass pet projects.
 The 2003 recall of California governor Gray Davis faced difficulties during the signature collection phase, but $2 million in donations by Representative Darrell Issa (R-CA) helped the organization attain nearly one million signatures.

 - Should states continue to allow ballot initiatives and other forms of direct democracy?
 Why or why not?